 Second, the article doesn’t appear to be a scam.
 In fact, were it not for the phishing links, it would be a good reference.
 It even tells users to double check their onion links for the mixing services.
 It advises users to perform this check on another Darknet Markets page, which of course also points to the forged sites.
 The entire website somewhat resembles DeepDotWeb, a popular news and information site on the clearnet that covers similar topics.

 Third, the forgeries are good.
 There are few discernible differences between the real Helix and Bitcoin Blender sites and the phishing sites.
 Someone who had never visited the real versions before wouldn’t know the difference, anyway.
 Even the genuine sites don’t have verified SSL certificates, so there’s no green padlock or „https://“ prepending the URL.
 Users must simply know the real onion addresses, which for those unfamiliar with Tor hidden services, often contains strings of random letters and numbers.

 So how effective is this scam?
 Very.
 Comparitech learned of the scam after an acquaintance of the author was duped out of $100.
 We have taken steps to verify their claim and are positive Darknet Markets is complicit.
-A r/grams reddit thread pinned to the top of the forum is full of comments from people who each lost hundreds of dollars, and new threads are created regularly by people who get duped:
+An r/grams Reddit thread (now banned by Reddit) pinned to the top of the forum is full of comments from people who each lost hundreds of dollars, and new threads are created regularly by people who get duped:

 „IM SO SALTY RIGHT NOW.
 Just lost $150.“